BLCM/bl3mods/Apocalyptech/gameplay_changes/README.md

   Amulet to just be normal Eridium clusters/jars instead.
 - **NVHM Gamestage Follows Level** - Makes the game follow your character level in Normal/PT1/NVHM, as it does during TVHM and Mayhem.
+- **Short Guardian Takedown Crystal Charge** - Drastically shortens the time required to charge the crystal pads during Takedown at the Guardian Breach.
 - **Unlock DLC3 Tech** - Unlocks Coresploders, Traitorweed, and Telezappers right from the beginning in Bounty of Blood.
 - **Vehicle Unlocks** - Nearly all vehicle parts/skins are available from the